Following up on our previous post about the U.S. Surgeon General’s loneliness report. this issue will get into the weeds a bit.

 Enabling of the social franchising model (similar to the familiar model of franchising commercial businesses) in order to foster the expansion of social co-ops nationally.

-Finally, I’ll note I’m part of an amazing team working on a comparative study on social co-ops which will include a final set of policy recommendations.
-We plan to release the study in the next few months.
-So back to you a bit later on that.
+Finally, I’ll note the team working with the Rocky Mountain Employee Ownership Center on a comparative study on social co-ops which will include a final set of policy recommendations.
+They also have a monthly Community of Practice underway with a focus on social co-ops.

 More broadly, the whole concept of a social economy (which calls for a bottom-up, not top-down, transformation) needs a lot more airing in public, although you don’t have to look far to see people already adopting its practices, whatever terms they might use.